rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 ---
-title: VMware™ Tools Installation
+title: VMware Tools™ Installation
 author: Emre Camalan
 contributors: Steven Spencer, Ganna Zhyrnova
 tested_with: 8.9, 9.3
 tags:
-  - Vmware
+  - VMware
   - Tools
 ---

-# VMware tools installation
+# VMware Tools™ installation

 VMware Tools™ is a suite of utilities that enhances the performance and management of virtual machines (VMs) running on VMware virtualization platforms such as VMware vSphere, VMware Workstation, and VMware Fusion.
-VMware tools improve the interaction between the guest operating system and the host environment.
+VMware Tools™ improve the interaction between the guest operating system and the host environment.

 ## Prerequisites and assumptions

-* a desire to manage VMware instances with VMware Tools
+* a desire to manage VMware instances with VMware Tools™
 * the ability to escalate privileges with `sudo`
 * it is assumed that you are starting with a Rocky Linux minimal installation